 HBF’s national new homes customer satisfaction survey of house builders was launched in 2005 in response to recommendations in the Barker Review of Housing of 2004.
 It is a self-completion census done by the purchasers of new build homes.
 Survey results are published annually in March each year.

-such a survey.
+62% (47,470) of the forms were returned, an extremely strong response rate for a mixed methodology survey.
 The scale of the survey, believed to be one of the most comprehensive continuous industry research exercises in the country, ensures that its results provide a robust and accurate representation of industry and builder performance.

 The survey is undertaken, and the results analysed, by the NHBC.